cvalentin8p/trafficintelligence/docs/camera-calibration.md

 # Camera Matrices and Distortion Coefficients

+In-use camera parameters in the format of the metadata implemented in the `metadata` library are available in the [camera_types.csv](../data/camera_types.csv) file.

 **Warning**: Validate these parameters on your data before using them.
+These are old model parameters.

 With GoPro cameras, verify the FOV setting.
 Not all versions support the same FOVs.